hdbham/TORified-Freedom-Wrapper/README.md

 ---
 #### This branch will always be used to provide a critical use case for wrapper:
-Until forked elsewhere, this will redirect to  https://shmishmorsh.github.io/StaticWeb/
+Until forked elsewhere, this will redirect to  https://shmishmorsh.github.io/StaticWeb/ for reasons.

 [<img alt="Download Latest Release" width="4px" src="images/image.PNG" />](https://github.com/hdbham/TORified-Freedom-Wrapper/releases/tag/Prerelease
 )